ttcn-0906/riscv32-core-doc/docs/source/mem_stage.md

 #### Address and Data Procressing

-**Address:** LSU will control address which will be sent into MMU be mutipler of 4. **Data:** LSU use `mask` to control which byte of write data are needed to be writen into memory.
+**Address:** LSU will control address which will be sent into MMU be mutiple of 4.
+**Data:** LSU use `mask` to control which byte of write data are needed to be writen into memory.

 #### LSU Queue

-Action:
+Queue store data which generate according to input opcode and singal.

 - Push: input instruction is valid, and misaligned condition.
 - Pop: when memory return finished signal.

-Input Data:
+Store Data:

 |Signal                     |Width |Description            |
 |---------------------------|------|-----------------------|